javarrisb/thought-full/README.md

   # Usage

-  In order to use this app, you can go to the command line and enter 'npm start' for the server to start up and began testing the routes with the CRUD operations.
+  In order to use this app, you can go to the command line and enter 'npm start' for the server to start up and begin testing the routes with the CRUD operations.
   The links below demonstrate how the application performs:

   - Starting of server link: https://youtu.be/dAL68JfssJc